landlab/landlab/docs/landlab_components.rst

-component.output_var_names	  a set giving output field names component.var_units 		  a dict, with var_name keys component.var_mapping		  a dict with var_name keys, giving ‘node’, ‘link’, etc component.var_defs	          a dict with var_name keys, giving short descriptions
+component.output_var_names	  a set giving output field names component.var_units 		  a dict, with var_name keys component.var_mapping		  a dict with var_name keys, giving ‘node’, ‘link’, etc component.var_doc	          a dict with var_name keys, giving short descriptions
 ============================  ======================================================

 See `the tutorials <http://nbviewer.ipython.org/github/landlab/drivers/blob/master/notebooks/component_tutorial.ipynb>`_ for examples of use cases with one, two and more coupled components.